sramekj/boxer/README.md

 - auto level up

 ### TODO (will do)
-- loot tiers (normal, exceptional, elite)
 - eventually add support for more classes

 ### Known issues

 - Character loss of control (stun, silence etc.) will screw a rotation.
 It's usually a mild inconvenience unless it happens during long buff application.
 It is hard to detect, so I may not bother fixing/detecting this.
-- Damage pushback will slow some longer casts and it may screw with the rotation - cannot do much with this atm.
+- Damage pushback will slow some longer casts so it may screw with the rotation - cannot do much with this atm.
 (There is a cast leeway parameter in a config to give a general buffer for non-instant casts).

 ### Notes